arjun01-debug/pycv/README.md

 # pycv
+# Best source to learn OpenCV with python
 ---

 *&#9758; **This repository is no longer actively maintained.** Please consider switching to the [next edition's repository](https://github.com/PacktPublishing/Learning-OpenCV-4-Computer-Vision-with-Python-Third-Edition), which officially supports OpenCV 4.x and should generally work with OpenCV 3.4 as well.
 Over there, you will find many bugfixes, improvements, and updates.*